Phota80/color-code-calculator/README.md

 }

 ```

 ### How to run the color-code-calculator project

 Step 1: Install Node.js and npm if they are not already on your machine

 Step 2: Clone or download the project to your local folder

 Step 3: Open the project in visual code & run npm install on the terminal window

-Step 4: To build & run the project run npm start
+Step 4: To build & run the project, run npm start